kubernetes-sigs/kubespray/docs/ha-mode.md

 Aside of that specific case, the `loadbalancer_apiserver` considered mutually exclusive to `loadbalancer_apiserver_localhost`.

-Access API endpoints are evaluated automagically, as the following:
+Access API endpoints are evaluated automatically, as the following:

 | Endpoint type                | kube-master    | non-master          | external            |
 |------------------------------|----------------|---------------------|---------------------|